 This museum opened in 1959, and has since been dedicated to teaching the public about the evolution of American army vehicles from the colonial era to the present day.
 Pictures and camcorders are permitted on your visit.
 Stop by the gift shop on your way out, all proceeds go to help fund the museum.
 Tours need to be booked at least two weeks in advance to ensure staff availability.
 Admission is free.

-Standing across the James River, the Chippokes Plantation is one of the oldest and largest plantations of the nation.
+Standing across the James River, the Chippokes Plantation is one of the oldest and largest plantations in the nation.
 Although the oldest, the park offers great recreational activities for the tourist.
-One can enjoy the great view of the historic area with it's mansions and gardens, along with it's antique articles.
-One can take a stroll in the garden to enjoy the scenic view.
-Activities such as the the Forestry Museum can be visited.
-Campgrounds are also available for the night stay of tourists along with the swimming pools, hikes, horse back rides.
-Occasions like weddings are also organised here.
+One can enjoy the great view of the historic area with it's mansions and gardens, along with it's antique charm.
+One can take a stroll in the garden to enjoy the scenic view or visit the Forestry Museum.
+There are swimming pools, hikes and horse back rides as well as campgrounds for overnight stay.